elycruz/walrs/inputfilter/README.md

 # wal_inputfilter

-A set of `InputRule` validation structs used to validate, currently, text, and/or number, input values.
+A set of `Input` validation structs used to validate primitive values as they pertain to web applications.

 ## Members

-- `TextInput` - Used for validating string types.
-- `NumberInput` - Used for validating numeric/number types.
+- `Input` - Rule struct to add validators, and/or 'filters', to.
+- 'validators/'
+  - `IntegerValidator`
+  - `FloatValidator`
+  - `StringValidator`
+  - `EqualityValidator`
+  - `ArrayValidator`

 ## Usage: